Bayesian Nonparametric Estimation of Milky Way Model Parameters Using a New Matrix-Variate Gaussian Process Based Method: Introduction

 Solving for the value of $\bS$ that supports the real or test data requires operating the inverse of the learnt function on the test data.
 The existence and uniqueness of such solution can be questioned given that the problem may not even be well-posed in a Hadamard sense \ctp{jlofillposed,hofmann,tarantola2005}.
 The problem may even be ill-conditioned since errors in the measurement may exist.
-Such worries about ill-posedness and ill-conditioning are mitigated in the Bayesian framework \ctp{bayesinv,andrew} in which the equivalent of the solution suggested above is the computation of the posterior probability of the sought value of $\bS$, given the test and training data.
+Such worries about ill-posedness and ill-conditioning are mitigated in the Bayesian framework \ctp{bayesinv,andrew}.
+In this approach, the solution entails computation of the posterior probability of the unknown $\bS$ (at which the test data is realised), given all data.
 Given the inherent inadequacies of learning using splines/wavelets discussed above, we opt to model the unknown functional relationship between data and model parameter $\bS$ with a high-dimensional ${\cal GP}$.
+Similarly, in our application of interest, the unknown functional relation between the high-dimensional observations on stellar motions and the unknown observer location vector $\bS$ is modelled as a high-dimensional ${\cal GP}$.
+In this exercise, Galactic feature parameters other than the observer location are maintained as constants.